Tree preservation order data

 end-date

-Where the tree preservation order is no longer valid, this should be the date that it was no longer in effect, written in YYYY-MM-DD format.
-If it's still in effect, leave the cell blank.
+Where the tree preservation order is revoked, this should be the date that it was no longer in effect, written in YYYY-MM-DD format.
+If the TPO is still active, leave this field blank.
+If the tree has been felled, use the felled-date field.

 Example: 1999-01-20